 WHEREAS, OEL is charged with providing oversight and administration of the SR Program pursuant to and in accordance with Sections 1001.213 and 1002.82 F.S., and

-WHEREAS, has been approved by the Department of Children and Families (DCF) to administer and enforce minimum standards in child care facilities in County, pursuant to ss.
-402.301, 402.306 and 402.307, F.S.; and
+WHEREAS, PCLB is an Independent Special District created by Special Act Chapter 61-2681; 70-893; 2001-277 Laws of Florida and administers and enforces minimum standards in child care facilities in Pinellas County, pursuant to ss.
+402.301, 402.306 and 402.307, F.S. as well as Licensing Regulations for Children Centers in Pinellas county and Licensing Regulations for Family Child Care Homes and Large Family Child Care Homes in Pinellas County; and

 WHEREAS, OEL is charged with entering into MOU with local licensing agencies and DCF’s Child Care Services Program Office for inspections of SR program providers to monitor and verify compliance with s.
-1002.88, F.S. and the health and safety checklist(s) adopted by the Office pursuant to Rule 6M-4.620, F.A.C., and
+1002.88(1)(c), F.S. and the health and safety checklist(s) adopted by the Office pursuant to Rule 6M-4.620, F.A.C., and

 WHEREAS, the parties are entering into this MOU for the purposes of:

 Inspecting SR Program providers to monitor and verify compliance with s.
-1002.88 F.S.;
+1002.88(1)(c) F.S.;

 Verifying compliance with Rule 6M-4.620, F.A.C., Health and Safety Checklists and Inspections, upon its adoption by OEL;